Sky West and Crooked: Plot

 In a small, isolated village on the West side of England, seven-year-old Brydie White is running with a playmate, Julian, who trips and falls.
 He is accidentally killed by his father's loaded shotgun that he was playing with.
 Brydie is injured with a wound to her head causing some intellectual disability.

-Seven years later, Brydie (Hayley Mills) can remember the boy but cannot remember the accident.
+Seven years later, Brydie can remember the boy but cannot remember the accident.
 She regularly visits Julian's grave but is not sure why she does.
 She has an argument with the old gravedigger who aggressively tells her that her dog is not allowed in the graveyard.
-She is rescued by a young man (Ian McShane) whom the old man calls a "gypo" and a "tinker".
+She is rescued by a young man whom the old man calls a "gypo" and a "tinker".

-Her mother (Annette Crosbie, in her first film role) is a sad and lonely person who drinks heavily and is a dysfunctional mother.
+Her mother is a sad and lonely person who drinks heavily and is a dysfunctional mother.
 Brydie is a tomboy with a fascination for death and dead animals, and spends her time climbing trees and being a nuisance to the adults in the small village where she lives.
 She spends much of her time with the local children and tells them that all dead things should be buried, including animals.
 They agree to go round the village collecting up all the dead animals they can find and plan to bury them all in the graveyard that night.

 It becomes apparent that some of the adults, especially the dead boy's father who blames Brydie for his death and has never forgiven her for it, are convinced that Brydie is a bad influence on the other children, that something should be done to discipline her and agree that her mother is not a good role model and to be looked down upon.
 Their negative attitude and behaviour are compounded by their disapproval that her mother was not married to Brydie's late father.
 The Vicar wakes the next morning to find his graveyard full of little graves the children have made to bury the animals and tries to explain to Brydie that because they have no souls, they cannot be buried on consecrated ground but understanding her simplicity and good intentions asks Julian's father if he would give a small corner of his land to the children to have their own animal graveyard.
 However, the father is embittered and he confronts her, accusing her of murdering Julian seven years earlier.
 Horrified and scared that it might be true, she runs in a fit of hysteria and falls in the river where she is rescued by the gypsy boy, Roibin.
 When he carries her into the nearby gypsy camp, his grandmother says "you can't keep away from women, can you?".